HammadFahimS/Leetcoding/13. Roman to Integer/README.md

-### README for "Roman to Integer" Solution
+# Roman to Integer

 #### Problem Statement
 The "Roman to Integer" problem (LeetCode #13) requires converting a Roman numeral string to its integer equivalent.
 Roman numerals are represented by combinations of letters from the Latin alphabet that signify specific values.
-The notation involves combining these symbols and applying the subtractive principle for specific patterns, making the conversion from Roman numerals to integers not entirely straightforward.
+The notation combines these symbols and applies the subtractive principle for particular patterns, making the conversion from Roman numerals to integers not entirely straightforward.

 #### Solution Overview
 This solution uses a mapping strategy that involves processing the Roman numeral string from right to left.
-By iterating backwards, it allows the direct application of Roman numeral rules, especially handling subtractive combinations effectively by checking preceding characters.
+Iterating backwards allows the direct application of Roman numeral rules, especially handling subtractive combinations effectively by checking preceding characters.

 #### Detailed Explanation
 - **Mapping Dictionary**: A dictionary is initialized containing all relevant Roman numerals and their integer values, including subtractive sequences like "IV" and "IX".